Koszul duality for operadic categories: PROP-like structures and permutads

 \section{PROP-like structures and permutads}

-In this section we treat some important variants of PROPs governed by operadic categories that are sundry modifications of the category $\Whe$ of connected directed oriented graphs introduced in~\cite[Example~4.19]{part1}.
+In this section we treat some important variants of PROPs whose associated operadic categories are sundry modifications of the category $\Whe$ of connected ordered oriented graphs introduced in~\cite[Example~4.20]{part1}.
 The orientation divides the set of half-edges adjacent to each vertex of the graphs involved into two subsets -- inputs and outputs of that vertex.
-The local terminal objects in these categories will thus be the directed corollas $c{\sigma \choose \lambda}$, $\sigma \in \Sigma_k$, $\lambda \in \Sigma_l$, as in
+The local terminal objects in these categories will thus be the ordered corollas $c{\sigma \choose \lambda}$, $\sigma \in \Sigma_k$, $\lambda \in \Sigma_l$, as in